-EXECUTIVE ORDER NO. 2020-23
+EXECUTIVE ORDER NO. 2020-42

-WHEREAS, the State of South Carolina has taken, and must continue to take, all necessary and appropriate actions in confronting the unprecedented, evolving, and accelerating public health threat presented by the 2019 Novel Coronavirus ("COVID-19"), cases of which have now been identified and reported in each of the State's forty-six (46) counties; and
+WHEREAS, the State of South Carolina has taken, and must continue to take, all necessary and appropriate actions in coping with and mitigating the significant public health threat and other impacts associated with the 2019 Novel Coronavirus ("COVID-19"), and in doing so, the State must remain flexible to account for the evolving nature of the ongoing emergency, while simultaneously continuing to focus on facilitating and encouraging economic recovery and revitalization in a safe, strategic, and incremental manner; and

-WHEREAS, to this end, the undersigned has, inter alia, convened the Public Health Emergency Plan Committee ("PHEPC"); activated the South Carolina Emergency Operations Plan ("Plan"); regularly conferred with state and federal agencies, officials, and experts, to include the South Carolina Department of Health and Environmental Control ("DHEC"), and the South Carolina Emergency Management Division ("EMD"); and requested that the General Assembly take action to make \$45 million from the 2019-2020 Contingency Reserve Fund immediately available to DHEC in coordinating the State's public health response to COVID-19; and
+WHEREAS, in furtherance of the foregoing, the undersigned has, inter alia, convened the Public Health Emergency Plan Committee ("PHEPC"), activated the South Carolina Emergency Operations Plan ("Plan"), and regularly conferred with state and federal agencies, officials, and experts, to include the South Carolina Department of Health and Environmental Control ("DHEC"), and the South Carolina Emergency Management Division ("EMD"); and

-WHEREAS, in addition to the foregoing, on March 11, 2020, the undersigned issued Executive Order No. 2020-07, suspending certain transportation-related rules and regulations, pursuant to 49 C.F.R. § 390.23 and section 56-5-70 of the South Carolina Code of Laws, as amended, for commercial vehicles and operators of commercial vehicles providing direct assistance to supplement state and local efforts and capabilities to protect public health and safety in connection with COVID-19; and
+WHEREAS, in addition to the aforementioned actions, on March 11, 2020, the undersigned issued Executive Order No. 2020-07, suspending certain transportation-related rules and regulations, pursuant to 49 C.F.R. § 390.23 and section 56-5-70 of the South Carolina Code of Laws, as amended, for commercial vehicles and operators of commercial vehicles providing direct assistance to supplement state and local efforts and capabilities to protect public health and safety in connection with COVID-19; and